GSA/fpki-guides/pages/fpki_truststores.md

 ## How do I download and install the FPKI Intermediate and Issuing CA Certificates?

-  1. Download the following P7 files:
+  1. Download the following **P7** files:
      * http://http.fpki.gov/fcpca/caCertsIssuedByfcpca.p7c
      * http://http.fpki.gov/bridge/caCertsIssuedByfbca2013.p7c
      * http://http.fpki.gov/sha1frca/caCertsIssuedBysha1frca.p7c
-  2. Then, do a Windows search for “mmc.exe” (Microsoft Management Console).
+  2. Then, do a Windows search for **mmc.exe** (Microsoft Management Console).
-  3. Once the mmc.exe opens, click CTRL + M to open the snap-in menu.
+  3. Once the **mmc.exe** opens, click on **CTRL + M** to open the snap-in menu.
-  4. Click on “Certificates” and Add.
-Then, click on “OK.”
+  4. Click on **Certificates** and **Add**.
+Then, click on **OK**.
 (A tree hierarchy appears with the different certificate folders.)
-  5. Click on the “Intermediate Certificate Authorities” folder, and then click on the “Certificates” subfolder.
+  5. Click on the **Intermediate Certificate Authorities** folder, and then click on the **Certificates** subfolder.
-  6. Click on the “Action” tab from the the top navigation bar and then Import.
+  6. Click on the **Action** tab from the the top navigation bar and then **Import**.
-  7. Follow the prompts to import the downloaded FPKI P7 files that from Step 1.
+  7. Follow the prompts to import the downloaded FPKI P7 files from Step 1.

-To view a list of more FPKI CA certificates, click here.
+To view a list of more FPKI CA certificates, click **here**. <!-- broken link; question out to Chunde -->

 ## How do I manage a Trust Store on a Domain Controller?

-First, you will need to add a Root CA certificate to the Domain Controller Trust Store.
+First, you will need to add a **Root CA certificate** to the **Domain Controller Trust Store**.
 Do this:

-  1. Follow the steps in the previous section to download and install an FCPCA Trust Anchor.
+  1. Follow the steps in the previous section to download and install an **FCPCA Trust Anchor**.
   2. Open a command-line prompt as an Administrator on the Forest Domain Controller.
   3. Type: **certutil –f –dspublish .crt2 RootCA**
   4. View the **Enterprise Trusted Root.**  Then, type: **certutil –viewstore –enterprise root**

-Once the FCPCA Trust Anchor has been installed in the Active Directory (AD) Forest’s Trusted Root CA Store, the Issuing CAs will be published in the Network Authentication (NTAuth) Store.
+Once the FCPCA Trust Anchor has been installed in the Active Directory (AD) Forest’s Trusted Root CA Store, the Issuing CAs will be published in the **Network Authentication (NTAuth) Store**.
 This will prevent the ability of a fraudulent user’s smartcard with a valid userPrincipalName (UPN) within the Subject Alternative Name (SAN) field from being issued by a non-trusted Issuing CA.

-  1. Open a command-line prompt as an Administrator on the Forest Domain Controller.
+  1. Open a command-line prompt as an Administrator on the **Forest Domain Controller**.
   2. Type:  **certutil –dspublish –f .cer NTAuthCA**
   3. Repeat Step 2 for all Issuing CAs.
-  4. View the **NTAuth Trusted Root**, and type: **certutil –viewstore –enterprise NTAuth**
+  4. View the **NTAuth Trusted Root**, and then type: **certutil –viewstore –enterprise NTAuth**

-While not required, you can improve the speed of certificate validation by publishing the Intermediate CAs in the domain’s Intermediate Certificate Store.
+While not required, you can improve the speed of certificate validation by publishing the **Intermediate CAs** to the domain’s **Intermediate Certificate Store**.
 Do this:

-  1. Open a command prompt as an Administrator on the Forest Domain Controller.
+  1. Open a command prompt as an Administrator on the **Forest Domain Controller**.
   2. Type: **certutil –dspublish –f .cer subCA**
   3. Repeat Step 2 for all Intermediate CAs
   4. View the **NTAuth Trusted Root**, and type: **certutil –viewstore –enterprise**
   5. Then, type: **gpupdate /force**
   6. Finally, type: **propagate the domain controller change**

+## How do I fix certificate validation looping in the Windows operating systems?

+**Certificate validation looping** occurs when a certificate validates past the FCPCA Trust Anchor.
+This issue can be caused by a misconfigured Trust Store and may be OS-specific (e.g., Microsoft CAPI uses the certificate path with the most information against which certificates are validated in the Microsoft Trust Store).
+Because the FCPCA is cross-certified with the Federal Bridge Certificate Authority, it is possible that a Federal Government certificate could validate to a commercial Trust Store.

+To fix certificate validation looping, do this:

+  1. Do a Windows search for **mmc.exe** (Microsoft Management Console).
+  2. Once the **mmc.exe** opens, click on **CRTL + M** to open the snap-in menu.
+  3. Click on **Certificates** and **Add**.
+Then, click on **OK**.
+(A tree hierarchy appears with the different certificate folders.)
+  4. Click on the **Intermediate Certificate Authorities** folder, and then click on the **Certificates** subfolder.
+  5. Sort on the **Issued To** field.
+  6. Delete all certificates **issued to** the Federal Bridge (i.e., Federal Bridge CA and Federal Bridge CA 2013).  **Do NOT delete the ones issued “by” the Federal Common Policy CA**.
+  7. Delete all certificates **issued to** the Federal Common Policy CA.